 Areas / N20 · postcode district guide

-House prices in N20, Barnet
+House prices in N20, London

-The median home in N20, Barnet has sold for £692,500 over the last three years — well above the ~£290,000 England & Wales average.
+The average house price in N20, London over the last three years is £812,720, with a median sold price of £692,500 — well above the ~£290,000 England & Wales norm.

 Median price